graevy/graevy.github.io/content/posts/internet.md

 ### <a name="books"></a>[Books/academic papers](#navigation)

-[libgen](https://libgen.rs) is the best[^1].
+Currently, my first stop is [Anna's Archive](https://annas-archive.org/), an open-source search engine for many book trackers.
+The [piracy megathread](https://www.reddit.com/r/Piracy/wiki/megathread/reading_material_and_elearning) maintains a list of book trackers.
+[Libgen](https://libgen.rs) is generally the best book tracker[^1].

 [Myanonamouse](https://www.myanonamouse.net/) is a good private tracker for books that will let you in after a technical interview.

-The [piracy megathread](https://www.reddit.com/r/Piracy/wiki/megathread/reading_material_and_elearning) maintains a list of book trackers; these are always coming and going.
-A filetype search[^3] with pdf, mobi, epub, etc. extensions is a last resort.
+A pdf/mobi/epub/etc filetype search[^3] is a good last resort.

-For papers specifically, check [libgen](https://libgen.rs), then [sci-hub](https://sci-hub.se/) (mediocre uptime; blame the lawsuits), then [academictorrents](https://academictorrents.com/), then the [piracy megathread](https://www.reddit.com/r/Piracy/wiki/megathread/reading_material_and_elearning), then...just email paper authors and they'll usually send you a copy.
+For papers specifically, Anna's indexed [sci-hub](https://sci-hub.se/) before the lawsuits stalled it.
+[Academictorrents](https://academictorrents.com/) is solid, then...just email paper authors and they'll usually send you a copy.
 You might be able to find a non-paywalled copy on google scholar.
 Extensions like Bypass Paywalls Clean or Unpaywall have historically been bad at papers.

 Have some junk text to make footnotes better[^50]